Li / The ClingingFire Above, Fire Below

 FirstNine

-The footprints run confused.
-But if one is careful, no blame.
+The footprints run crisscross.
+If one is seriously intent, no blame.

 Small Image